Ceylon Orange Pekoe Loose Tea

 Out of stock

-Ceylon tea from Sri Lanka is celebrated for its clean, brisk taste, and this is a particularly fine Ceylon blended from a selection of estates.
-"Orange Pekoe" refers to the grade, an unbroken whole leaf tea with long wiry leaves.
-Significantly lighter and less astringent than other Sri Lankan teas you may have tried, our signature Ceylon is best enjoyed black.
+A particularly fine Ceylon blended from a selection of estates, "Orange Pekoe" refers to the grade, an unbroken whole leaf tea with long wiry leaves.
+Significantly lighter and less astringent than other Sri Lankan teas you may have tried, our signature Ceylon loose leaf tea is best enjoyed black.
 However, if brewed strong it can certainly hold its own against a splash of milk.
 Easy-going and versatile, it's a tea for all tastes.

 Suitable for vegetarians and vegans.

 Storage: Store in a cool, dry place away from strong light and odours.
 Once opened, store in an airtight container.

 Standard UK Delivery (3-5 working days)

 Next Day Delivery (1 working day, order before 5pm) Excluding weekends and bank holidays